AlberAquino/AlberAquino-README/README.md

 # My Token
-The implementation of a token contract that allows users to create and burn tokens is the primary goal of this Solidity project.
-The program also makes use of conditional expressions to make sure that certain actions are only carried out when possible.
-It also enables the tracking of balances linked to certain addresses.
+The main objective of this Solidity project is to construct a token contract that enables users to create and burn tokens.
+In order to ensure that specific actions are only taken when possible, the program additionally uses conditional expressions.
+Additionally, it makes it possible to track balances connected to specific addresses.s.
 # Description
-This application is a simple contract that uses a mapping data structure to keep track of how many tokens are owned by each address.
-Two functions—one to add tokens and the other to remove them—are provided by the software.
-Overall, this application acts as a useful simulation, showing how tokens are minted and burned.
+This application is a straightforward contract that counts the number of tokens owned by each address using a mapping data structure.
+The software offers two operations: one to add tokens and the other to remove them.
+Overall, this program serves as a helpful simulation, illuminating the creation and destruction of tokens.
 # Getting Started
 # Executing Program
-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+Remix is an online Solidity IDE that you may use to run this application.
+To get started, go to https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., myToken.sol).
-Copy and paste the following code into the file:
+When you are on the Remix website, click the "+" icon in the left sidebar to start a new file.
+Save the document with the extension.sol (for example, myToken.sol).
+The code below should be copied and pasted into the file:
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;